IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 Default properties can be set in the corresponding language properties file.
 For example, the COBOL file properties can be set in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties), while the Assembler file properties can be set in [application-conf/Assembler.properties](../samples/application-conf/Assembler.properties), and so on.

-zAppBuild is currently proposing to store these properties within the application repository and let the application team have control over these files.
-If you are looking for a more centralized way to manage the default options for all applications, you can move these definitions into the zAppBuild build framework itself by either merging them into the appropriate language property file under [build-conf](../build-conf/), or by storing them in a separate directory within zAppBuild itself and leveraging the `applicationConfRootDir` property in [build-conf/build.propertiees](../build-conf/build.properties).
+By default, zAppBuild applies the properties stored in the [application-conf](../samples/application-conf) folder of the application repository, which allows the application team to have control over these files.
+These property definitions in [application-conf](../samples/application-conf) take precedence over corresponding properties defined in the [build-conf](../build-conf/) folder.
+If you are looking for a more centralized way to manage the default options for all applications, you can move the relevant property definitions into the zAppBuild build framework itself by taking them out of the [application-conf](../samples/application-conf) folder, and then only storing them in one of the following locations:

+- In the appropriate language property file(s) under [build-conf](../build-conf/)
+- In a separate directory within zAppBuild itself, while using the applicationConfRootDir property in [build-conf/build.properties](../build-conf/build.properties)

 ## Overriding properties